George Powell Thomas: Career

 He served in Afghanistan under General Sir George Pollock during the Afghan War, where he commanded a corps of Jezailchees.
 He was promoted to Major in 1851.

 He was at home on sick leave on the breaking out of the war with Russia, he applied for and obtained the command of a regiment in the Turkish Contingent under General Vivian.
 He commanded a regiment of Bashi Bazouks under Major-General William Beatson in Turkey, where the Queen conferred upon him the local rank of Lieutenant-Colonel in Turkey.
 He then left for the Crimea as a volunteer and was present at the fall of Sevastopol (1855), for which he received the Crimea Medal.

 At the battle before Agra on the 15 July 1857, despite being already ill, he commanded and led on five companies of his regiment on the right wing.
 He was severely wounded in the foot, and his horse also receiving three bullets fell on top of him, thereby injuring his head.
 He died of his wounds on 4 August in the fort at Agra.
 He was buried in the fort cemetery at Agra.

-Poetry and art
+Artist

 He was a talented amateur artist producing 'Sketches of the Himalayas' and in 1846 he published his twenty-four, hand-coloured, lithographed 'Views of Simla'.
 They were much acclaimed.
-A review in The Spectator noted "Captain Thomas has made sketches of the most striking features of the country round Simla; which have been lithographed in the tinted manner by Messrs.
+A review in The Spectator noted that "Captain Thomas has made sketches of the most striking features of the country round Simla; which have been lithographed in the tinted manner by Messrs.
 Dickinson and published in a folio volume.
 They are spirited and effective in style, and drawn on the stone with a freedom that is more agreeable than laboured and formal execution; besides being characteristic of the rapid and vigorous pencil of a soldier."

+Poetry and plays

 In 1847 he published a book of poems, described as "a volume of very graceful poems, full of feeling and thought."
-His poems were included in anthologies, such as "The Book of the Sonnet" (1867).
+His poems were included in anthologies, such as The Book of the Sonnet (1867).